 This course is held under the auspices of the Office of Continuing Professional Development, Faculty of Medicine, University of Toronto and Centre for Addiction and Mental Health in Toronto, Ontario.

 This interactive workshop provides physicians, pharmacists, nurses and counsellors with the knowledge and skills to manage special issues related to people receiving opioid agonist treatment.
-The workshop is a part of the Opioid Dependence Treatment Certificate Program.
+The course is a part of the Opioid Dependence Treatment Certificate Program.

 The Advanced Issues in opioid dependence treatment course covers a range of topics addressing the complexity of opioid dependence treatment.
-The workshop is offered once per year, and each year the topics covered in the workshop are based on a needs assessment survey conducted prior to the workshop.
+The workshop is offered once per year, and each year the topics covered in the workshop are based on needs assessment survey conducted prior to the workshop.

 - describe best-practice & protocol of methadone initiation for pregnant women who are opioid dependent, including induction and maintenance